renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 As a special rule, if you are introducing an existing character into a new game, you may ask the GM to keep some of that character’s existing milestones.
-How many milestones the GM allows you to keep—and whether they require you to pay an CP cost for them—is entirely at their discretion.
+How many milestones the GM allows you to keep — and whether they require you to pay an CP cost for them — is entirely at their discretion.
 (Your willingness to regale the group with the heroic tale of how you earned those milestones may factor into the GM’s decision, as might your willingness to buy the group a pizza.)

 <aside class="example">
-Example: a player joining a new group decides to base her character on the one she player in her previous game—Venn the Shambler Halberdier.
+Example: a player joining a new group decides to base her character on the one she player in her previous game — Venn the Shambler Halberdier.
 Even though she builds Ven from scratch using the character creation rules, she still wants to “keep” some of her favorite moments from Ven’s previous adventures in her prior game.
 She asks the GM if she can have